 This website has been online in its current shape for over a year already, however, I’ve only begun to take statistics in June last year.
 This pronouncedly doesn’t have the purpose of spying out individual visitors, but simply to see more generally, for example, which pages are looked at most and whether people find their way around.
-IPs are hashed by the plugin that analyzes my site traffic, so individual visitors stay anonymous for this purpose.1
+IPs are hashed by the plugin that analyzes my site traffic, so individual visitors stay anonymous for this purpose.[1.
+The server currently keeps monthly access logs, however, for security purposes.]

 Here are some statistics (percentages refer to the total number of hits on June 1, 2012 at 0:00 AM GMT):